zokam1411/milestone-project-4/README.md

 ![post1](docs/readmeimages/post1.jpg)

 Underneath the post, there is an option to leave a comment about post.

-However Guest users are limited to view the comments only.
+- Guest users are limited to view the comments only.

 ![post2](docs/readmeimages/post2.jpg)

-User will only be able to leave a comment if he is logged in.
+- User will only be able to leave a comment if he is logged in.

 ![post3](docs/readmeimages/post3.jpg)

-Superuser can delete any comment.
+- Superuser can delete any comment.

 ![post4](docs/readmeimages/post4.jpg)